primaproxima/3apedia-finding-neo/README.md

 💡 Variable length paths.

 ### Excercise 18
+Shortest path from Kevin Bacon to Meg Ryan of any relationship.

+### Excercise 19

 Find the shortest path between actors who acted in the movies The Matrix and Top Gun.